Dittons Paddle Boarding

 Paddling the River Mole

 What to do on a Beautiful Easter Sunday?
 Well go and explore the Brentford Branch of the Grand Union Canal.
 The Canal is part of the area of our West London Group.
-I had never been and had hear great things.
+I had never been and had heard great things.

 Setting up